-- I really, really dislike shopping.
+- No shopping.
+Or at least, way less shopping.
+I really, really dislike shopping.
 Malls stress me out like no other setting.
-I'd much rather spend a weekend crafting in my dining room than hours fighting through the hordes of people in the mall to find the "perfect gift."
+I’d much rather spend a weekend crafting in my dining room than hours fighting through the hordes of people in the mall to find the “perfect gift.”

-- DIY gifts are personalized and customized.
-You can adapt each recipe or tutorial to suit the people on your list, using their favourite colours, scents, styles etc. I love gift giving so much, but only when it's done from the heart.
-When it feels like an obligation, it loses all meaning for me.
+- DIY Christmas gifts are personalized and customized.
+You can adapt each recipe or tutorial to suit the people on your list, using their favourite colors, scents, styles, etc. I love gift giving so much, but only when it’s done from the heart.
+When it feels like an obligation, it loses all meaning.
 Because of this, I try to stay alert when people mention things they like or need throughout the year so that I can design the perfect DIY Christmas gift for them.

-- Making gifts yourself can work within any budget.
+- Work within any budget.
 Some gifts can be made entirely with items you have on hand; others require more of an investment.
-What's great is that the perceived quality of the gift is not directly correlated to the cost.
+What’s great is that the perceived quality of the gift is not directly correlated to the cost.
 An infinity scarf made from fabric you already had on hand will be loved as much as an expensive one purchased from the store.

-- You can mass produce.
-On the other hand, sometimes what you need is a large quantity of the same gift rather than a few highly personal gifts (think a class of preschoolers).
-With DIY gifts you can pick something that allows you to make 30 inexpensive gifts in an hour and whip through your list like the productivity guru you are.
+- Ability to mass produce.
+Sometimes what you need is a large quantity of the same gift rather than a few highly personal gifts (think a class of preschoolers).
+With DIY Christmas gifts you can pick something that can be made in large batches, allowing you to make 30 inexpensive gifts in an hour and whip through your list like the productivity guru you are.

-If I've got you convinced to try DIY gifts this year, read on!
-I have compiled a list of unique and creative DIY gifts for everyone on your list.
+If I’ve got you convinced to try your own DIY Christmas gifts this year, read on!
+I have compiled a list of unique and creative DIY present ideas for everyone on your list.

-How I selected the DIY gifts on this list
+How I selected the DIY Christmas gifts on this list

-I've spent the past week sifting through hundreds of ideas for DIY gifts in order to bring you this fantastic assortment.
+I sifted through hundreds of ideas for DIY Christmas gifts in order to bring you this fantastic assortment.
 Here are some of the criteria I used in selecting these particular projects:

-But DIY gifts have come such a long way.
+Like I mentioned before, DIY Christmas gifts were not always the most desirable thing to receive, but they’ve come such a long way.
 They are now some of the most coveted gifts.
-Who wouldn't love a spa gift basket filled with handmade soaps, scrubs, and lotion bars?
+Who wouldn’t love a spa gift basket filled with handmade soaps, scrubs, and lotion bars?

-As I sought out the best DIY gifts to bring you, I asked myself this question: would I or someone in my immediate family love to receive this gift?
+As I sought out the best DIY gifts to bring you, I asked myself this question: would I or a family member love to receive this gift?
 If the answer was no, I moved on.